jhclark/multeval/README.md

 Overview
 ========

-MultEval takes machine translation hypotheses from several runs of an optimizer and provides 3 popular metric scores, as well as, variances (via bootstrap resampling) and p-values (via approximate randomization).
+MultEval takes machine translation hypotheses from several runs of an optimizer and provides 3 popular metric scores, as well as, standard deviations (via bootstrap resampling) and p-values (via approximate randomization).
 This allows researchers to mitigate some of the risk of using unstable optimizers such as MERT, MIRA, and MCMC.
 It is intended to help in evaluating the impact of in-house experimental variations on translation quality; it is currently not setup to do bake-off style comparisons (bake-offs can't require multiple optimizer runs nor a standard tokenization).

 It is a user-friendly implementation of:
 Jonathan Clark, Chris Dyer, Alon Lavie, and Noah Smith, "Better Hypothesis Testing for Statistical Machine Translation: Controlling for Optimizer Instability", Proceedings of the Association for Computational Lingustics, 2011.
 [PDF](http://www.cs.cmu.edu/~jhclark/pubs/significance.pdf)

 Usage
 =====

+To run the example data and get its BLEU, METEOR, and TER scores along with their standard deviations and p-values, use:

 ``` bash
 multeval.sh eval --refs example/refs.test2010.lc.tok.en.* \